How to Become a General Contractor in Georgia

 • Residential Light Commercial Contractor: Applicants must have received a baccalaureate degree from an accredited four-year college or university in engineering, architecture, construction management, building construction, or another field acceptable to the division.
 You can also qualify for the license with four years of experience if you do not have a degree in residential and light commercial projects.
 Applicants must also have had significant responsibility for the successful performance and completion of at least two light commercial projects within four years immediately preceding the application.

-If you are unsure which license your experience qualifies you for, click here to sign up for a consultation call with a Contractor Training Center license specialist.
 The cost of this call can be applied to your first course or service purchase with us, making the call free!
 This will save you time and money because if you apply for the incorrect license based on your experience, you will have to resubmit different applications with even more fees to the state.
 Let a Contractor Training Center specialist help you make the right decision based on your experience and business needs!

 Collect Your Documents

-Gather all your official transcripts from every institution at which you studied.
+The next step is to gather all your official transcripts from every institution at which you studied.
 Make sure you allow enough time for the schools to send you the verified documents in a sealed envelope.

 Do not open the envelope — all the documents must remain sealed until the licensing board receives them.